ramsey-devs/ramsey/README.md

 ## About

 Pax is a library for nonparametric probabilistic modelling using Haiku and JAX.
-It builds upon the same module system that Haiku is using and hence fully compatible with Haiku's and JAX's API.
+It builds upon the same module system that Haiku is using and is hence fully compatible with Haiku's and JAX's API.

 ## Installation